 This product is supplied as 'coin only' in a plastic capsule.
 There is no box or certificate.

-This 2003 £1 (One Pound) proof coin features Forth Railway Bridge in Scotland.
+This 2003 £1 one pound proof coin features MacNeill's Egyptian Arch bridge in Northern Ireland.
 These were released as a pattern design years in advance of the general release of the standard £1 coins of these series.
 As such they bear the inscription "PATTERN" rather than "ONE POUND".
-They also feature a plain rather than a milled edge and have the hallmark of the Royal Mint.
+They also feature a plain rather than a milled edge and have the hallmark of The Royal Mint.

-At BullionByPost we dispatch our customer orders with the Royal Mail or the UPS courier service.
+At BullionByPost we dispatch our customer orders with Royal Mail, or DPD.
 We deliver all over the UK, as well as shipping to the Channel Islands of Jersey and Guernsey.
-Listed below are the delivery options at this time.